Section 1 Introduction to Multivariable Analysis of Epidemiological Data

 Section 3 Regression Models for Time to Event Data

-Following the introduction to multivariable epidemiological analysis and statistical modelling in Module 1, and the study of logistic regression to model binary outcome data in Module 2, this final module allows you to study regression models for time to event data: Poisson regression and Cox regression.
+Following the introduction to multivariable epidemiological analysis and statistical modelling in Section 1, and the study of logistic regression to model binary outcome data in Section 2, this final section allows you to study regression models for time to event data: Poisson regression and Cox regression.

 The grade awarded will be based on the mark obtained in the written examination (80%) and on the mark for the compulsory TMA (20%).